 Hi!
-I'm James P. Axiotis an international television and film producer with over 30 years experience developing, casting and producing content throughout the East and West Coast markets within the U.S.
+I'm James P. Axiotis, an international television and film producer with over 30 years of experience developing and producing content throughout the East and West Coast markets within the United States.

-As a self-taught film and TV industry veteran, I first went on set at the age of 13 and knew instantly film was the career for me.
+Growing up in Southern California with my adopted family, I first went on set at the age of 13 for an ABC after-school special, “Mighty Moose and the Quarterback Kid”, and knew instantly film was the career for me.
 I started work as a production assistant on television shows and soon became a post-production supervisor at NBC network.
 By age 24, I was one of the network’s youngest producers.
 Having worked on shows for Facebook/Instagram, I have also had the opportunity to learn the huge importance of utilizing social media to increase viewership and awareness.

-Outside of my normal work, I also serve on the National Board for the Producers Guild of America, am a member of the Producers Guild of Europe, Academy of Television Arts and Sciences, BFI, and the Greek American Foundation.
+Outside of my normal work, I have served two terms on the National Board for the Producers Guild of America, where I am also a part of the International Committee and the AAPI Committee, and am a member of the Producers Guild of Europe, the Academy of Television Arts and Sciences, BFI, and the Greek America Foundation.

-I also serve as an officer for the Children of War Foundation (COWF), where I produce and create original short-form content to help build awareness about their work.
-I am passionate about supporting and empowering others, in any way I can.

-More recently, this passion has helped me have the opportunities to, for example, travel to Ukraine after the recent outbreak of war to hand-deliver half a million dollars worth of medical supplies to two hospitals for COWF and to deliver aid for a COWF-run school for refugees on the Jordanian-Syrian border.
-In both of these trips, I also had the honor to be able to use my knowledge of film and storytelling to document the work and spread the message of what COWF was and continues to do.
+I am also passionate about supporting and empowering others in any way I can, and more recently, this passion led me to help local Los Angeles-based non-profits such as Project Angel Food and Fix’n Fidos.
+What has perhaps had the greatest impact on me personally, though, is when I got to serve as an officer for the Children of War Foundation (COWF).
+My time there gave me the opportunities to, for example, travel to Ukraine on behalf of COWF after the recent outbreak of war to hand-deliver half a million dollars worth of medical supplies to two hospitals, as well as to deliver aid for a COWF-run school for refugees on the Jordanian-Syrian border.
+On both of these trips, I was able to use my knowledge of film and storytelling to document the work and spread the message of what COWF does in helping refugee children worldwide.